-Sensory Mica is a visually stimulating app that responds to speech sounds.
+Sensory Mica (for iOS) is a visually stimulating app that responds to speech sounds.
 Mica can be used to encourage children to vocalise and make sounds, either through the internal microphone or via an external microphone.
 It can be used for developing plosives and fricatives, as well as general cause effect stimulation relating to a users voice.

 Designed to assist with speech therapy, the louder the voice sound, the bigger the shape or pattern becomes.
 The size of the effects depend on the volume of the sounds, and the sliders can adjust for voice volume.

 The colours of the effects change with the pitch of the sounds

 Fricative sounds (“sh” “zh”, “f”, “z”…) and plosives (p,t,k….) cause the shape of the effects to change

 Mica can be used to encourage to make different sounds and to vary the characteristics of the sounds.

 The minimum sound level threshold for Mica can be varied using the top slider, and also the range or sensitivity can be adjusted via the lower slider.
 We expect that most users will use the built in microphone of your device, but we find that Mica can respond well to alternative inputs such as a remote and throat microphones.